Basic retirement of a civil servant: what difference between full and maximum rates?

 Example :

-If you are a sedentary public servant, born in 1963, to have a full pension, you must either have 170 quarters (42 years 6 months) all plans combined, or wait until you are 67.
+If you are a sedentary public servant, born in 1964, to have a full pension, you must either have 170 quarters (42 years 6 months) all plans combined, or wait until you are 67 years old.

-If you retire before age 67 with 170 quarters of SRE or CNRACL pension insurance, your full pension is equal to:
+If you retire before the age of 67 with 170 quarters of SRE or CNRACL pension insurance, your full pension is:

 Last gross index treatment x 75% x 169 / 169